Law Firm

 Telegram

-The Cyprus Business Facilitation Unit (BFU) is part of the Cyprus “Strategy for Attracting Businesses for Activities or/and Expansion of their Activities in Cyprus”.
+The BFU is part of the Cyprus “Strategy for Attracting Businesses for Activities or/and Expansion of their Activities in Cyprus”.
 The Council approved the Strategy of Ministers on 15 October 2021, and the BFU took effect on 1 January 2022.
-As the Civil Registry and Migration Department (CRMD) explains, it replaced the existing policy on employees in companies of foreign interest.
+As explained by the Civil Registry and Migration Department (CRMD), the BFU replaced the existing policy on employees in companies of foreign interest.

 Contents ˅

-The new strategy offers facilities for foreign companies that wish to employ high-skilled non-EU nationals.
+On 2 January 2022, the Fast-track business activation mechanism became a Business Facilitation Unit.
+The new strategy offered facilities for foreign companies that wish to employ high-skilled non-EU nationals.

 Briefly, the BFU: